sureshrajasun/ansible-flask-docker/Readme.md

 >**To Run the app:**

-- _docker run -p 8090:8090 flaskapi:latest &_
+- _docker run -d -p 8090:8090 flaskapi:latest &_

 >**To Change the Port Number**

-`Configure in Dockerfile`
+`Update in Dockerfile`

 - _flask run --host 0.0.0.0 --port 8090_